SuryaKrishnaMoorthy/rewards-calculator/README.md

 - Fork and clone the repo.
 - Run `npm install` in the repo.
-- Run `npx json-server --watch database/db.json -p 3001`
+- Run `npx json-server --watch database/db.json -p 3001` to start backend
 - Run `npm start` to start.